ItsMayar/FaceRecognitionSystem/README.md

 <h2>Description</h2>
-The aim of this project is to create an attendance monitoring system which is a system that tracks attendance and employs facial recognition as a biometric to identify people.
-The application will be android-based and will use facial recognition to register and automatically manage the attendance of students, attendees, or workers.
-In this project we will attempt to implement and make use of image processing and data mining.
-Numerous functions and administrative management settings will have to be made through web application.
+The aim of this project is to create an Android-based attendance tracking system using Python, featuring facial recognition as a biometric identification method.
+Integrated image processing and data mining techniques, with administrative management functions accessible through a web application.

 <br />

 <h2>Languages and Utilities Used</h2>